ronikaufman/hommage-a-molnar/README.md

 ## Print series

-A series of 25 [prints](./prints) was produced, using the edition numbers as the seeds.
+A series of 25 [prints](./prints) was produced.
+The seeds were hand selected by the artist.

 <details>
 <summary>01-05</summary>